Seliger (forum): History

+The agreement was signed by Yakemenko, the editor-in-chief of Moskovskij Komsomolets Pavel Gusev, and the editor-in-chief of Trud Vladimir Borodin.
+The head of the Faculty of Journalism at MSU Yasen Zasurskii and the president of the Russian Journalists' Union Vsevolod Bogdanov lent their support to the project.

 Over 500 agreements were signed during volunteer program "Technologies of kind".
 Sponsorship for it was 50 million RUR.

 During the "Artparad" program, 150 agreements were signed and sponsored 20 million roubles.